A Act of Love Adoptions

 What does 'consent' mean in adoption?+

 Consent (sometimes called 'relinquishment') is the birth parent's voluntary legal agreement to the adoption.
-Utah requires at least 24 hours after birth before consent can be signed, and consent is irrevocable upon signing.
+Utah requires at least 24 hours after birth before consent can be signed.
+After signing, a birth parent generally has 72 hours to revoke it, unless that revocation period is waived in writing.

 Can we meet the birth mother before placement?+